gvwilson/sensibleadventures/maddy-roo/old.md

 The old wolf sighed.
 "I am truly sorry, Cedilia.
 I'll come by later to look in on you.
-Right now I have to find out who those two goats were that they grabbed, and then start figuring out how they managed to sneak up on us like that."
+Right now I have to find out who those two goats were that they took, and then start figuring out how they managed to sneak up on us like that."

 "It was the twins,"
-Special Leaf said,
+Shaper Leaf said,
 opening his eyes.
 He struggled to his feet,
-holding the steps' wooden banister to steady himself, and waved off the mayor as she came over to help.
+one paw on the steps' wooden banister to steady himself, and waved off the mayor as she came over to help.
 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.
 I tried to trip it up, but..."
-He gestured helplessly with the silver machinery fastened to his forearms.
+He shook his head.
 "I'm sorry.
-I just didn't have enough juice."
+I'm just don't have the strength I used to."

-"Looked to me like you had plenty of juice," the mayor said firmly, clapping him on the shoulder.
+"You looked plenty strong to me," the mayor said firmly, clapping him on the shoulder.
 "The way you were throwing all those rocks around?
-Looked like a damn hailstorm.
 Never seen anything like it."

-"That wasn't me," Special Leaf protested, but the mayor had already turned away to start barking orders at the militia.
+"That wasn't me," Shaper Leaf protested, but the mayor had already turned away to start barking orders at the militia.
-Salvage the scraps of armor that had been knocked off the bots during the fight.
+Gather up the scraps of armor that had been knocked off the bots during the fight.
-Pick up anyone who was still unconscious and get them indoors.
+Pick up those who were still unconscious and get them indoors.
 And someone---no, not just one person, best it be two together---get across to the Gruff family farm and let them know their boys had been taken.

 "I should go with them," Gumption said awkwardly.
-"They're my cousins,
-and my mama will be worrying about me.
+"They're cousins, sort of, and my mama will be worrying about me.
-I'm really sorry about Sindy."
+I'm really sorry."

 Maddy nodded,
 not trusting herself to speak.
-If she had run away when her mother told her too, or if she had somehow *made* the mayor believe that the ambush was coming, her sister would still be with them.
+If she had run away when her mother told her too, or if she had somehow *made* the mayor believe that the ambush was coming, then Sindy would still be with them.
 If only the bot they had warned them had come with them to warn everyone else.

 She froze.